sushmithakenkare/Sentiment_Analysis_IMDb/README.md

 # Sentiment_Analysis_IMDb - Brief Overview
 Sentiment Analysis of Movie Reviews using Natural Language Processing with Toxic Comment Detection

-Data Preprocessing - test and train data present in multiple txt files are combined together.
+Data Preprocessing - test and train datasets present in multiple txt files are combined together.
 (Refer to combine_reviews.docx)

 Normalization techniques such as Lemmatization and Stemming are implemented to clean data.